adamalsegard/OpenGL-template/README.md

 ###### Uses GLFW for window handling, GLEW for extensions and SOIL for texture files.

 Aims for modern OpenGL (core 3.3 with some implementations up to core 4.5).
-Developed with CLion in Linux environment.
-Cmakelist included but not tested on Windows or MacOS at this point.
+Developed with CLion in Linux environment, but should build on Windows and MacOS with CMake.

 #### Preperations